Coronavirus has had an impact on the way we deliver services and a number of changes as a result of Covid 19 are also listed on this page.

 Burial and cremation services

-The cemeteries at Romford, Hornchurch, Rainham and Upminster are open 9am to 7pm but please remember to observe distancing rules.
+The cemeteries at Romford, Hornchurch, Rainham and Upminster remain open 9am to 4pm but please note from 1 April we move to summer opening times when they will close at 7pm.
+Please follow the current government social distancing rules.

 South Essex Crematorium Gardens of Remembrance are open.
 South Essex Crematorium

-Following Government guidance, the Tea Room at South Essex is closed until further notice
+The Tea Room at South Essex is take out only.

 Funeral directors can still pick up ashes from the crematorium.